 When you take full responsibility for every facet of your life and your relationships with others you will understand that you can generate the healing of forgiveness by choice.
-When you stop looking for love, security, and peace outside yourself and discover it within you are finally set free and the magic of forgiveness has worked it's spell.
+When you stop looking for love, security, and peace outside yourself and discover it is within, you are finally set free and the magic of forgiveness has worked its spell.

 Writing Technique to Express Your Emotions Responsibly:1.
 Find a Quiet Place Where You Won’t be Disturbed.

-Turn of your phone and any distractions like email or television.
+Turn off your phone and any distractions like email or television.
 Find a pen and some paper and get into a comfortable writing position.
 Close your eyes for a few minutes and take in a few deep breaths to begin focusing on your inner world of emotion.
 Ask yourself, “What am I feeling?”2.
-Honestly Admit to Yourself, “This is the way I feel, right now”.
+Honestly Admit to Yourself, “This is the way I feel right now”.

 Don’t edit or worry about spelling or punctuation.
 Simply express how you feel by writing it down.
 You can pretend to write a letter to the person you feel these constricting emotions toward.
 Write down everything you wish you could say to their face.
 This letter will not be mailed or delivered to them.
 It’s only a tool for you to dump out your negativity.
 If you don’t know what to write then simply write that down, “I don’t know what to write.”
 Then ask yourself, “how does that make me feel that I don’t know what to write?”
 If it makes you feel stupid or inadequate or like you’re doing something wrong start writing about those past experiences that made you feel stupid or wrong, etc. Write!5.
 Focus your Thoughts on your Feelings.